A video with more information about the bungee anchor is on instagram.

 If you use Bungee Anchors on longer lengths than recommended, you can leave the tension quite low, which means you have not much "pop" but therefore a big and slow bounce.

 I hope this is enough help for you to choose the right version.
-Otherwise feel free to ask, I will work then on a FAQ document.
+Otherwise feel free to ask.

 I am also trying to understand better the physics behind bouncing, and calculate the bounce behavior.
 I hope in the next weeks/months I can post some more insights and graphs.

-Thats a good question which still needs more testing.
-For now I would recommend Nylon, because it still gives you more bounce.
+That's a good question which still needs more testing.
+For now I would recommend for lines shorter than 55m Nylon, because it still gives you more bounce.
 But polyester has some advantages over nylon, it is more durable, often cheaper and doesn't change behavior when it gets wet.
 With polyester you tension it once to the preferred tension and then you don't need to do anything anymore with the rig.

 Dyneema has the same advantages of polyester, besides being quite expensive, but therefore it's really strong super light and will last for a very long time.
 The longer the line is which you want to rig, the more important is it to have a light set up.
 The problem with dyneema is that the handling is difficult, because it often doesn't work in weblocks or linegrips.
 Also it has basically no stretch so all the bounce needs to come from the bungee anchors.
-I might do some extra long bungee anchors in the future which would work then well for low stretch webbings.
+If you use dyneema webbing you want to choose a longer Bungee Anchor

 Some general information to the bungees: